fkie-cad/ResTractor/README.md

 ```bash
 $devcmd> msbuild ResTractor.vcxproj /p:Configuration=<Release|Debug> /p:Platform=<x64|x86> [/p:PlatformToolset=<v142|v143>]
 ```
+But you have to build a `res/lib/headerParser.lib` on your own.

 ### Runtime Errors (Windows)
 If a "VCRUNTIMExxx.dll not found Error" occurs on the target system, statically including runtime libs is a solution.